Four Lions

-Four Lions is a 2010 British political satire black comedy film directed by Chris Morris (in his feature film debut) from a screenplay written by Morris, Sam Bain and Jesse Armstrong.
-It stars Riz Ahmed, Kayvan Novak, Nigel Lindsay, Arsher Ali and Adeel Akhtar.
-In the film, a group of dimwitted homegrown terrorist jihadis attempt to plan an attack in Britain.
+Four Lions is a 2010 British satire and black comedy directed by Chris Morris (in his directorial debut) from a screenplay written by Morris, Sam Bain and Jesse Armstrong.
+It stars Riz Ahmed, Kayvan Novak, Nigel Lindsay, Arsher Ali and Adeel Akhtar as a group of dim-witted jihadi terrorists who attempt to bomb the London Marathon.

 Production on Four Lions began in late 2008, with writing partners Armstrong and Bain hired to complete the screenplay.
 Prior to this, Morris spent several years researching for the film, conducting interviews with terrorism and religion experts, law enforcement, and British Muslims.
 Principal photography took place in May 2009, with filming primarily done on location in Sheffield.

-Four Lions first premiered at the Sundance Film Festival on 23 January 2010, and was released in the United Kingdom on 7 May, by Optimum Releasing.
+Four Lions premiered at the Sundance Film Festival on 23 January 2010, and was released in the United Kingdom on 7 May, by Optimum Releasing.
 The film grossed £6 million worldwide and received positive reviews from critics, with praise for the screenplay, direction, themes, humour, and cast performances (particularly Ahmed and Novak).